Spreading some Christmas cheer with Pretty Little Baby.

 People Get Ready

-Intro for Dec 2015 concert.
-People Get Ready.
-Curtis Mayfield was a soul, R&B, and funk singer-songwriter and guitarist, who was very politically aware of the African-American experience.
+Curtis Mayfield was a soul, R&B, and funk singer-songwriter and guitarist, who is perhaps best known for his brilliant film score for Super Fly.
 In 1965, he wrote our next song, People Get Ready, There's a Train A-comin, as an anthem for the civil rights movement.
 There are many gospel songs about trains, probably because they were the usual way of Black people leaving the South for the Northern cities and a better life.
 Mayfield's civil rights and voting rights train was symbolically linked to those real trains.
-After many other successes, including the brilliant film score for Super Fly, Mayfield was tragically paralyzed from the neck down by falling stage lights, but he left a great legacy.
-Francine Patton will get this train whistling down the tracks.
+Francine Patton will sing this song down the tracks, and Jennie Jackson will be the conductor.

 Walk In The Light